 As in all INI file lines with one defined value, all text after the first value on each output specification line is ignored by the program.
-It is recommended that as you add or delete output variable index values, you also add a descriptive comment reminding you what variable is being requested.
+There is one important exception if the user selected ASCII for the output file format in the OUTPUT_CONTROL section of the INI file.
+In this case the User has to provide a descriptive comment (explanatory text for the output variable) after the index of the output parameter.
+This is needed as the header of the ASCII output file contains the descriptive comments of the variables.
+In case of binary or on-screen output writing descriptive comments are not necessary (there are no header lines in these cases).

 The variables requested in this section are available for daily output, for monthly average output, and for annual average output, specified by the flags in the OUTPUT_CONTROL section.